-The person responsible for Carbon Reduction reporting and performance is Group Office Manager and Carbon Reduce Lead, Claire Mackenzie, supported by Group Finance Assistant and Carbon Reduce Deputy, Ella Dickson.
+The person responsible for Carbon Reduction reporting and performance is Group Business Manager and Carbon Reduce Lead, Claire Mackenzie.

-The person responsible for Carbon Reduction reporting and performance is Group Office Manager and Carbon Reduce Lead, Claire Mackenzie, supported by Group Finance Assistant and Carbon Reduce Deputy, Ella Dickson.
+The person responsible for Carbon Reduction reporting and performance is Group Business Manager and Carbon Reduce Lead, Claire Mackenzie.

 Responsibilities include: